Good Trip 101: Beginner’s Guide To Psychedelic Experience

 Be with people you trust and like.
 You’ll feel good in their company and it’ll be reassuring if things start to go south.
 Avoid abrasive friends, large crowds and others who aren’t also tripping, with the exception of a sitter.
 If you’re planning to fly solo, do your homework – see links at the bottom of this page.

 Psychedelics can be fun!
 Go in with a smile on your face and a positive frame of mind.
 See it as an exciting adventure and an opportunity to learn.
 Not to say that there won’t be any difficult moments but this will push you in the right direction.
 If you find yourself in a tough spot just remember that the experience is temporary.
 You also may have more control and ability to change the direction of the trip than you think.
 It normally just takes a deep breath and a smile to bring you back to a positive place.

 Wear your most comfortable clothes, think loose, soft and warm.
 Being physically comfortable will help to relax you.
 If you’re going out, a blanket or something to lie on is nice.
 If you’re staying in, have a space where you can lie down and stretch out.

 Don’t Fight It

-You decided to take the drug, you took it, and now you’re having the experience.
+You decided to take the substance, you took it, and now you’re having the experience.
 So don’t now decide that you don’t want it and try to resist, you’ll only struggle and make things worse.
 Open yourself to the experience and explore!
 As a wise man once said: Buy the ticket, take the ride.

 A Little Preparation Goes A Long Way